 Questions must:

-• must be limited to 125 words.
+d. must be limited to 150 words.
 Any words exceeding this limit will not be published or considered as part of the question.

-The Head of Legal and Democratic Services, may also in consultation with the Monitoring Officer, reject or defer a question received for a meeting in the pre-election period.
+The Head of Legal & Democratic Services, may also in consultation with the Monitoring Officer, reject or defer a question received for a meeting in the pre-election period.

-How do I submit my question to the Executive or committee and what are the timescales?
+How do I submit my question to the Executive/Committee and what are the timescales?

-The agenda for committee meetings and meetings of the Executive are published at least five clear working days before the relevant meeting.
-Usually this is seven calendar days before the meeting.
-Agendas can be view on the meetings calendar webpage.
+The agenda for Committee meetings and meetings of the Executive are published at least 5 clear working days before the relevant meeting.
+For most of the time throughout the year this is 7 calendar days before the meeting.
+Agendas are able to be viewed on the Council’s website.

-You may submit a question via letter, however, it mist be received by 5pm three clear working days before the meeting.
-Consideration must be given to whether the request will be received in sufficient time.
+A question submitted via a letter will also be accepted, must be received by 5pm three clear working days before the meeting, so consideration must be given to whether the request will be received in sufficient time.

-In exceptional circumstances, with the agreement of the Chair, an urgent question may be asked relating to a matter included on an agenda.
+In exceptional circumstances, with the agreement of the Chair, an urgent question may be asked relating to a matter which is within the Committee’s scope.
 Any urgent questions must be received by the Democratic Services Team by email an hour before the meeting commences.
 Such questions will be permitted where the member of the public provides a suitable explanation, as determined by the Chair and Lead Officer for the Executive or Committee, in respect of why the deadline for questions could not be met on that occasion.

-• any formally constituted public groups, or bodies previously registered with the Head of Legal and Democratic Services
+Any member of the public, or formally constituted public groups, or bodies previously registered with the Head of Legal & Democratic Services, are able to ask questions at a meeting of the Executive or a Committee.

 How can I register my organisation with the Head of Legal and Democratic Services?